pondrejk/dizzer/chap4-case_study_1.md

 ## 4.2 Application architecture

-The vector tile set with the hexagon layer is stored on the Mapbox tile server, the client application uses the mapbox-gl library to render tiles in the WebGl context.
+The vector tile set with the hexagon layer is stored on the Mapbox tile server, the client application uses the mapbox-gl library to render tiles in the WebGL context.
 The front-end user interface was built using React and Redux libraries.

 Let us briefly describe the technologies not mentioned yet. *React* is a UI building library that enables defining UI components as self-contained reusable modules with definitions of structure, styling and interactions (that were traditionally separated in different files as HTML, CSS and JavaScript).
 Modules are defined so that their appearance is dependent on the input data (so called *state*).
 Once the state changes, all modules that consume it are re-rendered accordingly [@mardan2017react].